IgniteUI/igniteui-docfx/en/components/input_group_reactive_forms.md

     </igx-combo>
     ...
 ```
-The object, set to the `formGroup` property, is the form model which needs to be of type `FormGroup`.
-Then, following Angular tutorial for Reactive Forms, we need a `FormBuilder` in our constructor in order to define and configure different form's fields:
+The object, assigned to the `formGroup` property, is the form model which needs to be of type `FormGroup`.
+Then, following the Angular tutorial for Reactive Forms, we need a `FormBuilder` in our constructor in order to define and configure the various form fields:

 ```typescript
 export class ReactiveFormsSampleComponent {